ericoporto/ags-manual-wiki/Tumbleweed.md

 and the description is simply "Cup".
 When move the cursor over this cup and no extension is defined, the default action will be "look at".
 Also the corresponding verb button in the gui starts to highlight.
-Now we can change this behaviour with adding an angled bracket, followed by one of the following letters:
+Now we can change this behavior with adding an angled bracket, followed by one of the following letters: